Updated 2026 Regulations Airbnb Booking.com

 Community Main Regulation Penalties Key Requirements

-Catalonia Catalonia Tourism Act Up to €600,000 HUT license, Barcelona moratorium
+Catalonia Catalonia Tourism Act Up to €600,000 HUT licence, Barcelona moratorium

 Balearic Islands Tourism Act 8/2012 + Decree Law 4/2025 Up to €500,000 ETV/DRIAT, zonal restrictions